NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 We can thus define two dummy variables and regress on them.
 ```
 > Receiving_positive = A[,19]%in%c("Agree", "Strongly agree")*1         ## 1/TRUE if the respondent thinks they're receiving the mental healthcare they need, 0/FALSE otherwise.
-Note that this excludes respondents who feel that they don't need mental healthcare.
 > Receiving_negative= A[,19]%in%c("Disagree", "Strongly disagree")*1    ## 1/TRUE if the respondent thinks they're not receiving the mental healthcare they need, 0/FALSE otherwise.
 ```

 The results seem to indicate that when respondents receive the mental health care they think they need, they improve.
-Note that we care about how much.
-Note as well that both of the coefficients are positive because the intercept refers to respondents who did not feel they needed mental healthcare.
+Note that both of the coefficients are positive because the intercept refers to respondents who did not feel they needed mental healthcare.

 ```
 > summary(lm(hours_lost ~ Receiving_positive + Receiving_negative))